awesome-pro/neon-website/content/docs/guides/python.md

    </CodeTabs>

-## Store your Neon credentials
+## Store your Unique credentials

-Add a `.env` file to your project's root directory and add your Neon connection string to it.
+Add a `.env` file to your project's root directory and add your Unique connection string to it.

-You can find all of the connection details listed above in the **Connection Details** widget on the Neon **Dashboard**.
+You can find all of the connection details listed above in the **Connection Details** widget on the Unique **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).

 Your connection string will look something like this: